-Year 9 and 10 Assessment Types Short Responses Extended Responses Examination Written, spoken/signed, multimodal Written, spoken/signed, multimodal Written Examples may include: a response to interview question a panel discussion a reflection a digital creation Examples may include: Examples may include extended or short responses that are:
+Year 9 and 10 Assessment Types Short Responses Extended Responses Examination Written, spoken/signed, multimodal Written, spoken/signed, multimodal Written Examples may include: Examples may include: Examples may include extended or short responses that are:

 Students should be well-prepared for each lesson and maintain an accurate and clear notebook.
 Homework should flow from each English lesson and can involve longer-term preparation for assessment.
 Students should always consider wide reading as an essential component for success in this subject.
 'Set' homework, including assignment work and reading, will average approximately two hours per week.
 A 'live performance' levy is collected through the Wavell Resource Hire Scheme to cover the cost of student attendance at plays and author talks.